 The Office of Public Safety, located in Pinkney Hall, operates 24 hours a day, seven days a week, year round.
 There is always an officer on duty, who will respond to calls for assistance.

 The Office of Public Safety can only be effective in maintaining safety and security on campus if it has the cooperation and assistance of all members of the campus community.
-It is in your own interest to be aware of security problems, and to aid us in crime prevention.
-We encourage you to join us in our efforts to provide a safe and sound environment for you.
-It is therefore imperative to immediately report all criminal offenses to the St. John’s Office of Public Safety, the Assistant Dean, or the Director of Student Services.
+It is in your interest to be aware of security problems and to aid us in crime prevention.
+By practicing basic safety and security precautions, each individual will help make St. John’s College a safer place to live and to learn.
+We encourage you to join us in our efforts to provide a safe and sound environment for all.
+It is therefore imperative to immediately report all criminal offenses to the St. John’s Office of Public Safety, the assistant dean, or the director of student services.

-Timon K. Linn, Chief
+Timon K. Linn

-Office of Public Safety
+Director of Public Safety